andrewplus/emtool-legacy/README.md

+This tool is outdated and has been replaced with https://docs.epicmickey.wiki/tools/cmdline/.

 # emtool
 A web tool for generating cmdline.txt files for Epic Mickey.
 Live at http://andrew.plus/emtool.
 Source code is licensed under the [MIT license](LICENSE).